chakchurina/embedding-model-selection/README.md

 | **Cladribine**                    | chlorambucil, leukeran, mercaptopurine            | clonidine, chlorpromazine, clomipramine              | zalcitabine, lamivudine, deoxyadenosine            | cladrastis, clerid, clinid                         | cladonia, cladrastis, cladode                    | clad, cladode, zalcitabine                           | cladoniaceae, cladophyll, cicadellidae         |
 | **Zolgensma**                     | zoloft, lofortyx, vincristine                     | zetland, zinzendorf, nijmegen                        | zeugma, zygnema, genus_zygnema                     | zola, zymogen, zolaesque                           | ziziphus, zola, zetland                          | zeugma, glechoma, zygoma                             | schmaltz, spotweld, zinfandel                  |
 | **ReoPro**                        | lipo-hepin, thrombolytic_agent, plavix            | pro, re, ream                                        | appro, reechoing, recopy                           | pro, recco, ro                                     | reproval, retem, reamer                          | requital, reenact, reproof                           | galactocele, rectocele, proviso                |

-The table below demonstrates that not all models handle medical terms effectively.

 1. **OpenAI (text-embedding-3-large)** performed exceptionally well.
 For instance, it was the only model that correctly linked term "BBB disruption therapy" to "blood-brain barrier" in WordNet.
 It also properly associated "PD-L1 mAbs" with cancer drug, capturing its relevance to oncology treatments.
 For "Frey syndrome", it identified "hyperhidrosis", which matches the syndrome’s clinical manifestation.
 It also correctly clustered medications related to "Ozempic", grouping it with other type 2 diabetes treatments.
 However, the model struggled with "Zolgensma" and "ReoPro", though it still retained a general medical context in its associations.